-The total value of the property valued under section 2032A may not be decreased from fair market value by more than \$750,000.
+The total value of the property valued under section 2032A may not be decreased from fair market value by more than \$820,000 for decedents dying in 2002.
+For future years, the IRS will publish the amount in an annual revenue procedure.